 - 1. Camera information: Click to display camera name, resolution, codec, or frame rate on the view cell.
 The information will display on the upper left corner of a view cell. - 2.
 Stream: Select to display the main or subordinate stream. - 3.
 Disable live streaming: Choose to display snapshots on the screen instead.
 The snapshots are regularly replaced. - 4.
 Fit screen with ratio: The NVR server automatically optimizes the display of camera view cells.
 However, you can still select this option to display the camera's original aspect ratio: for example, the original video feed can be 4:3.
 Without the fit screen, every camera's image will be expanded to fill the view cell. - 5.
-Show tool bar: You can hide the tool bars by deselecting this option. - 6.
-Pin status bar: If selected, the status bar will constantly display on screen. - 7.
+Show VCA rule: Displays the Smart VCA rules you previously configured via a web console. - 6.
+Show tool bar: You can hide the tool bars by deselecting this option. - 7.
+Pin status bar: If selected, the status bar will constantly display on screen. - 8.
 Log in/Log out: Log in to enable system configuration.